-Are you among the many small business owners who are using Facebook, Twitter and Pinterest, but don’t have a social media strategy?
-Are you wondering what to post and how to reach your customers?
+Are you among the 77% of small business owners who are using social media for sales, marketing and customer service?, If so, you’ll want to have a strong social media strategy to reach your customers.

 1. Demonstrate How Simple It Is to Use Your Product